State and Local Policy Database

 Comprehensive Retrofit Strategy

 The City of Cincinnati has completed over $22 million in efficiency improvements through performance contracting and retro commissioning.
 The improvements have impacted over 50 percent of public buildings.
-In 2021, the City will embark on a $19M energy efficiency project that will include the installation of an additional2 MW of onsite solar, 34,000 LED lighting fixtures, conversion of 155 HVAC units away from R22 refrigerant.
+In 2021, the City will embarked on a $19M energy efficiency project that will include the installation of an additional2 MW of onsite solar, 34,000 LED lighting fixtures, conversion of 155 HVAC units away from R22 refrigerant.

 Building Benchmarking

-Cleveland benchmarks 95% of the municipal buildings which is exported to ENERGY STAR Portfolio Manager.
+Cleveland benchmarks 95% of the municipal buildings, which is exported to ENERGY STAR Portfolio Manager.
 4.5 million square feet is reported publicly through DOE’s Better Building Challenge.
 Facility energy use is monitored continuously throughout the year through the City's use of the EnergyCAP Energy data management system.
-In-depth analysis is conducted at least on an annual basis
+In-depth analysis is conducted at least on an annual basis.

 Comprehensive Retrofit Strategy